 - NKT362 Ge PNP AF medium-power output

 These use the domed TO-8 outline with screw-down washer, but with pins rather than the group of wires of the V/IP types.
 However I have one example marked just '362' that does use the V/IP case.

 The range NKT400 - NKT499 contains germanium PNP high-power types in TO-3 outline, both switching and audio devices.
-They are unusual for TO-3 devices in that the diamond-shaped flange is not a solid integral part of the domed body but is a separate piece of thin metal cold-welded around the dome with a brass (or sometimes plastic) former underneath, as shown here.
-This construction is unique to Newmarket, and one of their PC-series of amplifier cards uses NKT453 transistors without the diamond flange.
+Like the V-series TO-3 power types the diamond-shaped flange is a separate piece of thin metal cold-welded around the central dome with a brass (or rarely plastic) former underneath.
+One of their PC-series of amplifier cards (see below) uses NKT453 transistors without the diamond flange.

 The group starts with NKT401 and NKT402, germanium PNP high-power switching transistors, rated at 10 Amps maximum collector current.